gavinelliott/blog/src/content/work/building-high-performing-design-communities.md

 ## BUILDING HIGH-PERFORMING DESIGN COMMUNITIES

-One of the most rewarding things I've done in my career isn't just leading teams—it's building communities.
+One of the most rewarding things I've done in my career isn't just leading teams, it's building communities.

 That might sound fluffy, but it's not.
 When you're working across 70+ designers in government or dozens of cross-functional UXers at Shopify, you learn very quickly: titles don't deliver quality.
 Communities do.